AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/install/ferrox.rst

    module load cudatoolkit

-Incorporating Sundials
+Incorporating SUNDIALS
 ----------------------

-If you want to incorporate the Sundials library into your FerroX code, first follow the Sundials installation steps as described `here <https://github.com/AMReX-Microelectronics/MagneX/blob/development/Exec/README_sundials>`_.
-If you want to build the code with sundials support enabled, you can include the USE_SUNDIALS=TRUE option (refer to the example under the 'Build' heading).
+If you want to incorporate the SUNDIALS library into your FerroX code, first follow the SUNDIALS installation steps as described `here <https://github.com/AMReX-Microelectronics/MagneX/blob/development/Exec/README_sundials>`_.
+To build the code with SUNDIALS support enabled, you can include the USE_SUNDIALS=TRUE option with the appropriate build command (refer to the example under the 'Build' heading).